neurobagel/documentation/docs/infrastructure.md

 === "graphDB"

-    1. Send HTTP requests fromt the neurobagel API to the HTTP REST endpoints of thethe graphDB backend e.g. using `curl`. graphDB uses the [RDF4J API](https://rdf4j.org/documentation/reference/rest-api/) specification.
+    1. Send HTTP requests from the neurobagel API to the HTTP REST endpoints of thethe graphDB backend e.g. using `curl`. graphDB uses the [RDF4J API](https://rdf4j.org/documentation/reference/rest-api/) specification.
     2. Use the graphDB web interface (called [the workbench](https://graphdb.ontotext.com/documentation/10.0/architecture-components.html)).
     Once your local graphDB backend is running